-Insurance contributions rate - 2% of the wage subject to payment.
+Insurance contributions rate - 2% of the wage.

-The payment can be made by means of the internet site or a payments booklet.
+The declaration and payment can be made by means of the internet site or a payments booklet.
 We send payments booklet automatically to the employer of a foreign worker who is not a recipient of long-term care benefit.
-The booklet is sent to him by post up to the month of March 2020 (first payment for 2020 is only made in April 2020).
+The booklet is sent to him by post up to the month of March 2020.

-To obtain the exemption, you must meet the two conditions below:
+To obtain the regular declaration exemption, you must meet the two conditions below:

 Important: if the foreign worker submits a claim for a benefit from the National Insurance Institute (such as work injury benefit, maternity allowance and the likes), we will ask you and him to provide us with supporting documents regarding wage payment, such as printouts of the bank account into which wage deposits were made by cheque or bank transfer, in order to calculate to benefit rate du to him.